ameyakhot/toondb/README.md

 - **Easy Integration**: Simple adapter pattern - connect and query as usual
 - **Python-First**: Clean, intuitive API designed for Python developers
 - **Bidirectional Conversion**: Encode to TOON, decode back to Python data structures
+- **TOON-to-TOON Round-Trips**: Insert/update data from TOON and immediately query it back in the same session

 ## Installation